 For purposes of reporting cash flows, Houston Electric considers cash equivalents to be short-term, highly-liquid investments with maturities of three months or less from the date of purchase.
+Cash and cash equivalents held by the Bond Companies (VIEs) solely to support servicing the Securitization Bonds as of December 31, 2017 and 2016 are reflected on the Consolidated Balance Sheets.

-In connection with the issuance of securitization bonds, Houston Electric was required to establish restricted cash accounts to collateralize the bonds that were issued in these financing transactions.
+In connection with the issuance of Securitization Bonds, Houston Electric was required to establish restricted cash accounts to collateralize the bonds that were issued in these financing transactions.
 These restricted cash accounts are not available for withdrawal until the maturity of the bonds and are not included in cash and cash equivalents.
-These restricted cash accounts of \$40 million and \$35 million as of December 31, 2016 and 2015, respectively, are included in other current assets in Houston Electric's Consolidated Balance Sheets.
-For additional information regarding Securitization Bonds, see Note 8.
-Cash and cash equivalents included \$340 million and \$264 million as of December 31, 2016 and 2015, respectively, that was held by the Bond Companies solely to support servicing the Securitization Bonds.
+Restricted cash accounts as of December 31, 2017 and 2016 are reported below.